AzDocs/AzDocs/Wiki/Azure.md

 - Supporting tools --> Application Insights, Azure Monitor & Azure Log Analytics Workspace
 - Some experimental components --> App Configuration & Container Instances

+For the most up to date list, please refer to [Azure CLI Snippets](/Azure/Azure-CLI-Snippets)

 # Prerequisites
 - An Azure DevOps instance (you are probably reading this inside one right now).
 - One or more azure subscriptions